RoyalIcing/Orb/site/concepts/elixir-compiler.md

 ### Reduce boilerplate with inlining

-`Orb.snippet/1` lets you use the Elixir DSL and return the Orb AST.
+`Orb.snippet/1` lets you use the Orb’s DSL returning WebAssembly instructions as a value.

 Here’s an example of a parser helper that iterates through a list of characters at compile time, mapping each to a WebAssembly instruction to read each character and finally boolean `AND` them all together.